pedrotrschneider/shader-fractals/README.md

 ---

 These are all of the fractals present in this repository.
-Thanks goes to all resources cited both in this document and on the shaders specific documentations.
+Thanks goes to all resources cited both in this document.
 And also, thank you for reading!